-- Understand the historical context of interactive design as a field of practice. - Articulate a personal philosophy of interaction design. - Practice the principles, patterns, process and craft of user centered design. - Portray a complete picture of user-centered design methods. - Understand and demonstrate the role of the customer journey in the user-centered design process. - Document the process of user-centered design.
+- Demonstrate a working knowledge of the vocabulary of interaction design. - Practice the principles, patterns, processes, and craft of user-centered design. - Apply knowledge of user-centered design methods to interaction design. - Incorporate the role and experience of the customer journey in the user-centered design process through prototyping and testing. - Document the process of testing for user-centered design.